Mingrui-Yu/DexGraspBench/assets/hand/README.md

 # Modification Clarification

 ### Shadow
-1. Remove the forearm and wrist.
+1. Remove the forearm and wrist, because they are more like parts of the arm.
-2. Exclude the contact between some links, such as `palm` and `rh_ffproximal`.
-They are by default not excluded because of `rh_ffknuckle`.
+2. Exclude the contact between some neighboring links, such as `palm` and `rh_ffproximal`, which are not excluded by default because of `rh_ffknuckle`.
-3. Unify the forcerange and kp of different joints. (kp=5)
+3. Unify the forcerange and kp of different joints. kp is set to 5 because the object is heavy (object mass=100g).

 ### Allegro
 1. Use kp=5.